Let me tell you why.

-Some don’t have any idea about what an employer wants and others who have begin to realize the need to give both, end up mixing them.
+Some don't have any idea about what an employer wants and others who have begun to realize the need to give both, end up mixing them.

 Once again, your employers and recruiters are busy people, they do not have time to go through your résumé and sift out your success from your job description.
 You must clearly specify them.